Having trouble falling asleep? Sleep problems may indicate deeper troubles with your nutrient status.

 The Complete Beginner’s Guide on How to Get Better Sleep with Vitamins and Minerals

-• Sleep Deprivation is a health condition that occurs when you fail to get enough sleep—in other words, sleep deprivation is a consequence of insomnia.
+Sleep Deprivation is a health condition that occurs when you fail to get enough sleep—in other words, sleep deprivation can be a consequence of insomnia.

 Of course, sleep deprivation varies from mild, such as after one anomalously bad night of sleep, to severe, typically as a consequence of severe insomnia.